mbonne/geoLocater/README.md

 # Running it:
 Type geo in terminal, hit return.
-If checkin a specific IP address, in terminal type: geo 8.8.8.8
+If checkin a specific IP address, type: geo 8.8.8.8

+# TO DO:
+Error handling if IP address is wrong or hostname typed.